marioCST/DrawNXSDL/README.md

 # Building

-Requires devkitPro with the Nintendo Switch/NX toolchains and SDL2 for Switch.
+Requires devkitPro with the Nintendo Switch/NX toolchain and SDL2 for Switch.